marirs/pigeon/README.md

 **Self-hosted email forwarding for your domains.**

-Pigeon is a lightweight, headless mail forwarding service built for developers, indie founders, and small teams who want to manage inbound email across multiple domains without a dashboard, external control plane, or recurring hosted-service dependency.
+Pigeon receives mail for the domains you own, resolves aliases and catch-all rules, and forwards messages to the mailboxes you already use.
+It can also send on behalf of those domains over authenticated SMTP submission.

-It is designed around a simple idea:
+It is built around a simple idea:

 **one binary, one SQLite database, your server, your DNS.**

-Pigeon receives email for your domains, resolves aliases and catch-all rules, validates mail-related DNS configuration, and forwards messages to your existing inboxes.
+No dashboard.
+No control plane.
+No hosted dependency.
+No telemetry.

 ---

-## Why Pigeon?
+## Why

-Running multiple domains often means maintaining addresses such as:
+Running several domains usually means maintaining addresses like:

 ```text
 hello@example.com